microchipgnu/ethglobal-trifecta-hackathon/README.md

 ## Next Steps

 Ready to dive in?
 Clone the repo, set up Tradestream locally, and experiment with your own AI-driven stream.
 Have questions or ideas?
 Join our community or contribute via GitHub.
 Happy streaming!

+# Midcurve.live Project Info

+## Why This Agent Is Bullish

+### Thesis

+24/7 Livestreamed AI – Midcurve.live is always on, showcasing real-time research, trades, and AI reasoning.

+Community-Guided Trading – $MCRV holders influence the agent’s decisions, forming a crowd-sourced intelligence loop.

+Transparent Execution – Every move is documented on a live stream, fostering trust and accountability.

+Robust Architecture – Built on a new modern stack, fully containerized and self hosted.

+### What Does $MCRV Do?

+Token-Gated Influence – Holding $MCRV grants users direct sway over the AI’s trading strategies.

+Telegram Integration – Quickly connect wallets, buy tokens, and interact with the agent via bot commands.

+Real-Time Insights – Stay updated with the AI’s market analysis and trades as they happen.

+Collective Decision-Making – Pool knowledge across the community, with the AI learning from user inputs.

+### Growth Catalysts

+Rising AI Trading Trend – Demand for AI-enhanced trading is surging, positioning Midcurve.live at the forefront.

+Transparent, Engaging Format – The livestream approach and community input can attract wider adoption than typical AI bots.

+Continuous AI Evolution – Rapid improvements fueled by 24/7 user feedback can boost both performance and user confidence.

+### Team

+Built by Luis aka microchipgnu and Markeljan aka Soko

+We're seasoned innovators in Web3 and AI, having twice been finalists at ETHGlobal hackathons with projects W3GPT.ai, BecomeAGI.com, AIM.tools

+Midcurve.live highlights our commitment to transparent AI, with direct community involvement unlike anything done before.